 Things you will need:

-Now dip your cake pop stick into the melted chocolate and then into the cake pop.
-I placed the cake ball on it’s side and put the stick in behind the Hershey’s Kiss.
+Next get your cake balls out of the refrigerator and dip your cake pop stick into the melted chocolate and then into the cake pop.
+Now dip the entire cake pop into the melted chocolate.